 If these veteran value investors are doing it, then maybe you should consider it too.

-The next part of the checklist can focus on research and helps the investor to further qualify the stocks that make it through the screener.
-At this point your checklist may have look like this:
+The next part of the stock checklist can focus on research and helps the investor to further qualify the stocks that make it through the screener.
+At this point your investment checklist may look like this:

 - Plot the company’s earnings over time